bayousoft/bisque/README.md

-bisque
+Roux
 ======

-Bisque is a framework for building Phonegap applications.
+Roux is a framework for building Phonegap applications.

-Bisque currently has support for page transitions, Mustache.js templates, fastclick and scrolling.
+Roux currently has support for page transitions, Mustache.js templates, fastclick and scrolling.